siyuuu-x1/Maiko-goatbot-v2/README.md

 - 🇧🇩 Developer from Bangladesh
 - 🤖 Specialized in Messenger Bot Development
 - ⚙️ Love modifying and optimizing systems
-- 🧠 Self-learner using ChatGPT & real experience
+- 🧠 Self-learner using ChatGPT, GEMINI, GROK , etc & real experience
 - 🔥 Focused on continuous improvement

 ---